jithin-ak/cptcity_ferret/README.md

 Files : spk_files.tar.xz (tar file of .spk files)

-# Usage
+# Instruction

 Download the tar file and extract it into your local system.
-And use the files with path for plotting.
+Use the files with path for plotting.

 All these files can be easily accessed as in built palettes if the spk files are copied into "ppl" directory in the ferret source code.
+Make sure that copying  these files will not replaces your original .spk files in the ppl directory.

+# Usage

 !
 Example 1 \
 use coads_climatology \